• Home

 Servants would have their main meal, dinner, in the middle of the day.
 And, supper was usually taken at 9 o’clock, after most of the work had been finished.

-I shared a post here about food the Crawley’s might enjoy in their lavish upstairs dining area.
+The Crawley’s would enjoy the choicest food in their lavish upstairs dining area.
 But, what about the hard-working and diligent servants that keep the household running so smoothly (at lease most of the time)?

 Perhaps the organized Mrs. Patmore jots down a note each day listing a Downton Abbey menu like this one that she plans to prepare and serve to the staff.